 ACSA National Coordinator (Jindabyne)

-Amy is the new ACSA Support Officer, based at the Australian Museum.
+Amy is ACSA's National Coordinator, based at the Australian Museum.
 She assists with managing the day to day operations of the Association, such as this website, communication (e.g. the ACSA newsletter), records & database management, meeting & event coordination and general office administration.
 Amy has an environmental science and education background.
 She began her career with the Waterwatch program in South Australia, which gave her an excellent introduction to citizen science and the role that the community can play in the collection of scientific data.
 She also has 7 years experience as an Environmental Adviser within a large energy company, which required her to work in some of the most remote locations across south eastern Australia and reinforced her passion for environmental stewardship.